All Episodes

 Well, actually, for a lot of people, this is going to be very relevant.

-On Monday, Barack Hussein O will sign executive orders lifting the embargo on Cuban cigars, rum, and other things.
+On Monday, Barack Hussein-O will sign executive orders lifting the embargo on Cuban cigars, rum, and other things.

-It's actually not lifting the embargo full-fledged.
+Now, wait, it's actually not lifting the embargo full-fledged.

 You will not be able to, while in this country, go online and order Cuban cigars or rum and have it shipped.

-Whereas you were not allowed to bring in any.
+And you can bring in as much as you want now, whereas you were not allowed to bring in any.

 There are no provisions for Cuban cigars or rum to be sold retail in the United States yet.

-Now, this is going to cause major problems with the domestic cigar manufacturers in this country, because I'm going to tell you what they have been laying the groundwork on or for on the For the day, if it ever came, that the embargo was lifted.
+Now, this is going to cause major problems with the domestic cigar manufacturers in this country because I'm going to tell you what they have been laying the groundwork on or for on the for the day if it ever came that the embargo was lifted.

 And it's all about trademarks and copyright.